mnmnotmail/website/volunteered.md

 and their suggestions as "FUSSPs" (final, ultimate solutions to the spam problem).
 See the [rhyolite.com kooks list](https://www.rhyolite.com/anti-spam/you-might-be.html){:target="_blank"}.

-[^ia]: Email cannot be replaced by chatrooms, which can be useful, but also yield undesired effects.
+[^90]: Derived from daily-active-users figures for Slack and MS Teams as of December 2020.

-See the [Media Diet Slack syllabus](https://mediadiet.com/slack.html){:target="_blank"}
+[^ia]: Email cannot be replaced by chatrooms, which can be useful, but also yield negative effects; see the [Media Diet Slack syllabus](https://mediadiet.com/slack.html){:target="_blank"}.

 [^t]: [TMTP protocol draft](https://github.com/networkimprov/mnm/blob/master/Protocol.md){:target="_blank"}
 &ndash; see also [Supplanting SMTP](https://mnmnotmail.org/rationale.html#supplanting-smtp)